morten-krogh/trlmdb/README.md

 The table db_node_time has concatenated node names and time stamps as keys and two byte flags as values.
 This table is used by the replicator to keep track of remote nodes.
 The two byte flags can be either "ff", "ft", "tf", where f is false and t is true.
-The meaning of the flgas is explained below.
+The meaning of the flags is explained below.
 Absence of a node-time is defined to have the same meaning as the flag "tt".
 So, for purely performance reasons, the flag "tt" is never used.

 #### Put operations

 A put operation has a (extended) key and a value.
 The time stamp is calculated and the last bit is 1.
 During a put operation, the (time, key) pair inserted in db_time_to_key, the (time, value) pair is inserted in (time, value).
-The (key, time) pair is insereted in db_key_to_time unless there already is a more recent time for that key.
+The (key, time) pair is inserted in db_key_to_time unless there already is a more recent time for that key.
 When an application calls `trlmdb_put` the time stamp will almost always be the most recent one.
 The only exception would be if a remote node is inserting the same key a little later, and the replicator works fast, and there is a problem with the clocks.

 Furthermore, for each node in db_nodes, the concatenated node-time is inserted in db_node_time with value of "ff".